 Conclusion Theresa May called this election expecting an easy win.
 Her personal advantage over Jeremy Corbyn, the belief that Brexit negotiations would subsume all issues and she wouldn’t have to answer on the future of the NHS, social care funding, and relations with Donald Trump.
 She could just say “strong and stable” and talk about how horrible Jeremy Corbyn is.
 It hasn’t worked.
 The Tories will win the election but essentially a rerun of the 2015 results is as bad for her as the Leave vote was to her predecessor.
 Both campaigns were headed by Linton Crosby and Jim Messina so it shouldn’t be that much of a surprise they haven’t really clued into the pulse of the UK voter since Ed Miliband departed the stage.

-As more and more data gets released about the 2016, the decisive factor for Trump occupying the White House remains elusive (was it more Putin or more Comey?).
+As more and more data gets released about the 2016 election, the decisive factor for Trump occupying the White House remains elusive (was it more Putin or more Comey?).
 However, we can begin to eliminate some reasons people have given.
 Several articles in the immediate aftermath placed the blame on Libertarian Gary Johnson and Green Jill Stein (see here, here, here, here, among many others).
 On the surface, it does look like they harmed Hillary Clinton.
 Both Johnson and Stein ran in 2012 and received 1.35% of the vote (.99% for Johnson, .36% for Stein).
-In 2016, they each more than tripled their support (3.27% for Johnson, 1.06% for Stein).
+In 2016, they each tripled their support (3.27% for Johnson, 1.06% for Stein).
 Trump got a smaller share (45.94%) than Mitt Romney (47.15%), but Hillary dropped by even more (48.03% compared to 51.01% for Obama).
 Thanks to the Cooperative Congressional Election Study (CCES), we can examine the minor party vote with more rigor.
-No matter how you cut it, Johnson, Stein, McMullin, and the rest did not make a difference and ended up masking more Trump supporters than ones for Hillary.
+No matter how you cut it, Johnson, Stein, McMullin, and the rest did not make a difference.
+They ended up masking more Trump supporters than ones for Hillary.

 Trump gained disproportionate support in the final weeks of October.
 The CCES interviewed people both before and after the election.
 Taking those who said they are registered to vote and did surveys before and after election day (44,667 total interviews), Trump gained seven points while Hillary gained just three.
 Because of the wisdom of several old, rich, white slaveowners 230 years ago, that was enough for Trump to “win”.